19hours/sg-statutes/Acts/Tobacco (Control of Advertisements and Sale) Act.md

 (e) any written, printed or graphic representation that appears on or with, or is attached to, the product or article or any part of its packaging;

+“point of sale” means an immobile cash register or counter at which a sale by retail may be made, and does not include a conveyance or vending machine;

+[Act 9 of 2016 wef 01/08/2016]

-“premises” includes any place or building or part thereof;
+“premises” includes any or part of any vacant land, building, conveyance or place in Singapore;

+[Act 9 of 2016 wef 01/08/2016]

-“publish”, with its grammatical variations, in relation to an advertisement, includes issuing, showing, displaying, exhibiting or making known an advertisement in any manner whatsoever;
+“publish”, in relation to an advertisement, includes to distribute, show, exhibit, display or broadcast by any form of communication or in any manner;

+[Act 9 of 2016 wef 01/08/2016]

+“retail outlet” means any shop, kiosk or stall in Singapore at which goods are sold or exposed for sale by retail;

+[Act 9 of 2016 wef 01/08/2016]

+“sell” includes —

+(a) to barter or exchange; or

+(b) to supply in circumstances in which the supplier derives a direct benefit, pecuniary or otherwise;

+[Act 9 of 2016 wef 01/08/2016]

+“Singapore‑connected person” means —

+(a) a citizen or a permanent resident of Singapore;

+(b) an individual in Singapore;

+(c) a company or other body corporate incorporated in, or having its central management and control in, Singapore; or

+(d) an unincorporated body established in Singapore,

+and includes any person or persons constituting or responsible for the management of a person in paragraph (c) or (d);

+[Act 9 of 2016 wef 01/08/2016]

-“smoking”, with its grammatical variations, means inhaling and expelling the smoke of any tobacco product and includes the holding of any tobacco product which is alight or emitting smoke;
+“smoking” means inhaling and expelling the smoke of any tobacco product and includes the holding of any tobacco product which is alight or emitting smoke;

+[Act 9 of 2016 wef 01/08/2016]

 “tobacco product” means any cigarette, cigar or any other form of tobacco, or any tobacco derivative or substitute, including any mixture containing tobacco, or any tobacco derivative or substitute, but excludes any medicinal product registered under the Medicines Act (Cap.
 176);

 “tobacco substitute” means any article, object or thing that contains nicotine, but excludes tobacco, tobacco derivatives and any medicinal product registered under the Medicines Act;

+“unauthorised advertisement” means any advertisement described in section 3(1)(a), (b), (c) or (d), but not —

+(a) a price list referred to in section 3(1A);

+(b) an advertisement the publication of which is approved under section 3(2); or

+(c) an advertisement published, or caused to be published, by a person exempted under section 22 from section 3(1);

+[Act 9 of 2016 wef 01/08/2016]

 “use”, in relation to any tobacco product, means smoking, chewing, inhaling, ingesting or otherwise introducing the tobacco product or any of its constituents or emissions into the human body (whether by oral means or otherwise);

 “writing” includes painting, inscription, printing, lithography, typewriting, photography and other modes of representing or reproducing words or figures in visible form.

-[4/2001; 35/2002]

-[17/2010]
+[Act 9 of 2016 wef 01/08/2016]

+(2) For the purposes of this Act, a sale that is transacted online is regarded as a sale in Singapore if, and only if, the purchaser is physically present in Singapore and the purchased product is intended to be delivered in Singapore.

+[Act 9 of 2016 wef 01/08/2016]

 ## PART II

-CONTROL OF ADVERTISEMENTS RELATING TO TOBACCO PRODUCTS
+CONTROL OF ADVERTISEMENTS RELATING TO TOBACCO PRODUCTS AND IMITATION TOBACCO PRODUCTS

+[Act 9 of 2016 wef 01/08/2016]

-### Prohibition on advertisements relating to tobacco products
+### Prohibition on advertisements relating to tobacco products and imitation tobacco products

-3\.—(1) Except as provided in subsection (2) or section 22, any person who publishes or causes to be published or takes part in the publication of any advertisement —
+3\.—(1) Subject to subsection (1A) or (2), a person must not publish, or cause to be published, or take part in the publication, in Singapore, of any advertisement —

-(a) containing any express or implied inducement, suggestion or request to purchase or to use any tobacco product;
+(a) containing any express or implied inducement, suggestion or request to purchase or to use any tobacco product or imitation tobacco product;

+(b) providing a facility for a person accessing the advertisement on the Internet to purchase any tobacco product or imitation tobacco product;

-(b) relating to any tobacco product or its use in terms which are calculated, expressly or impliedly, to lead to, induce, urge, promote or encourage the use of the tobacco product; or
+(c) relating to any tobacco product or imitation tobacco product or its use in terms which are calculated, expressly or impliedly, to lead to, induce, urge, promote or encourage the use of the tobacco product or imitation tobacco product; or

-(c) which mentions, illustrates or depicts —
+(d) mentioning, illustrating or depicting —

-(i) the name or trade name of any person associated or concerned with the manufacture, distribution or marketing of any tobacco product;
+(i) the name or trade name of any person associated or concerned with the manufacture, distribution or marketing of any tobacco product or imitation tobacco product;

-(ii) a brand name of or trade mark relating to any tobacco product; or
+(ii) a brand name of, or trade mark relating to, any tobacco product or imitation tobacco product; or

-(iii) any pictorial device commonly associated with a brand name of or trade mark relating to any tobacco product,
+(iii) any pictorial device commonly associated with a brand name of, or trade mark relating to, any tobacco product or imitation tobacco product.

+[Act 9 of 2016 wef 01/08/2016]

+(1A) Subsection (1) does not apply to an advertisement comprising only a price list that is of a prescribed description and is published in prescribed circumstances.

+[Act 9 of 2016 wef 01/08/2016]

-shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 6 months or to both and, in the case of a second or subsequent conviction, to a fine not exceeding $20,000 or to imprisonment for a term not exceeding 12 months or to both.
+(1B) A person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction —

+(a) to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 6 months or to both, unless paragraph (b) applies; or

+(b) if the person has any previous qualifying conviction, to a fine not exceeding $20,000 or to imprisonment for a term not exceeding 12 months or to both.

+[Act 9 of 2016 wef 01/08/2016]

+(1C) In subsection (1B), “qualifying conviction” means —

+(a) a conviction for an offence under subsection (1B); or

+(b) a conviction for an offence under section 3(1) as in force immediately before the date of commencement of section 4 of the Tobacco (Control of Advertisements and Sale) (Amendment) Act 2016.

+[Act 9 of 2016 wef 01/08/2016]

+(1D) In any proceedings against a person for contravening subsection (1), it is not necessary for the prosecution to prove that the person knew or had reason to believe that the advertisement published is of a type described in that subsection.

+[Act 9 of 2016 wef 01/08/2016]

+(2) The Minister may, in his discretion, approve, for such time and upon such conditions as he may think fit, the publication of an advertisement or class of advertisements which mentions or refers to the brand name associated with or the name or trade name of a person associated or concerned with the manufacture, distribution or marketing of a tobacco product or imitation tobacco product for the purpose of promoting or identifying any goods or services unconnected with any tobacco product or imitation tobacco product which are manufactured, distributed, marketed or provided by that person.

 [17/2010]

-(2) The Minister may, in his discretion, approve, for such time and upon such conditions as he may think fit, the publication of an advertisement or class of advertisements which mentions or refers to the brand name associated with or the name or trade name of a person associated or concerned with the manufacture, distribution or marketing of a tobacco product for the purpose of promoting or identifying any goods or services unconnected with any tobacco product which are manufactured, distributed, marketed or provided by that person.
+[Act 9 of 2016 wef 01/08/2016]

+(3) Subsection (2) shall not apply to any advertisement or class of advertisements which, directly or indirectly, leads to, induces, urges, promotes or encourages the use of any tobacco product or imitation tobacco product.

 [17/2010]

-(3) Subsection (2) shall not apply to any advertisement or class of advertisements which, directly or indirectly, leads to, induces, urges, promotes or encourages the use of any tobacco product.

-[17/2010]
+[Act 9 of 2016 wef 01/08/2016]

 (4) Where any person fails to comply with any condition imposed by the Minister under this section, the Minister may cancel the approval in relation to which that condition was imposed.

 (5) Any application for approval under subsection (2) shall be made in such form and with such particulars as may be determined by the Minister.

+(6) In this section, an advertisement that is published electronically is published in Singapore, if —

+(a) the advertisement originates in Singapore, even if none of the persons capable of having access to the advertisement is physically present in Singapore; or

+(b) all of the following apply in respect of the advertisement:

+(i) the advertisement did not originate in Singapore, or the advertisement’s origin cannot be determined;

+(ii) the advertisement is published or caused to be published by a Singapore‑connected person or the Singapore‑connected person takes part in that publication;

+(iii) the advertisement is accessible by persons physically present in Singapore.

+[Act 9 of 2016 wef 01/08/2016]

+[Act 9 of 2016 wef 01/08/2016]

-### Defence
+### Defences

 4\.
+Where a person is charged with an offence for contravening section 3(1) in relation to an unauthorised advertisement, it is a defence for the person charged to prove, on the balance of probabilities, that —

+(a) the person was acting in the course of a business of delivering, transmitting or broadcasting communications (in whatever form or by whatever means) or making data available, and the nature of the business is such that persons undertaking it have no control over the nature or content of the communications or data; or

-In any proceedings for a contravention of section 3, it shall be a defence for the person charged to prove that the advertisement to which the proceedings relate was published in such circumstances that he did not know and had no reason to believe that he was taking part in the publication of the advertisement.
+(b) the person did not know and had no reason to believe that the advertisement was of a type described in section 3(1).

+[Act 9 of 2016 wef 01/08/2016]

 ### Offences by owner and occupier